 Whether you want to get up, get down, get sideways, or just stay put and take it all in, Jackson Hole Mountain Resort's offerings in Teton Village (just 12 miles from town) provide a base for a full day of activities for all ages.
-Gain elevation by riding the Aerial Tram or gondola, trying the climbing wall or ropes course, or exploring myriad hiking trails.
+Gain elevation by riding the Aerial Tram or gondola, trying the climbing wall or ropes course, or exploring a myriad of hiking trails.
 Lose elevation by soaring back down with a paragliding flight or downhill mountain biking.
 Flip it all upside-down on the bungee trampoline, or generally keep things on level ground by renting road bikes, playing a round of disc golf, joining a kid's camp, or just enjoying food and music with a view.

 Summer in Teton Village has something for everyone and unlimited ways to construct a day.